jimmyturnip/2022-the-shattered-gyre/session-01.md

 > Wait, hold up.
 Buzzard, I've gotta tell you something.

 > BUZZARD
 > Can this wait?
-I'm not going to unclench my buttocks until I'm on the Herald.
+I'm not going to unclench my glutes until I'm on the Herald.

 > KYLAR
 > It's the Fire Talons.
 I picked up a transmission.
 Said they're coming for the Herald.
 They're on their way.